-- discharging its functions in terms of its charter. - assessing the impact of changes to accounting standards and the JSE Listings Requirements. - reviewing implementation of King IVTM recommendations. - review of material company programme updates. - focusing regularly on the company's working capital requirements and ensuring that the company continues to operate as a going concern. - review of the company's treasury risks including illiquid cash, foreign exchange and counterparty risk management. - oversight and conclusion of the company's audit firm rotation process. - reviewing at each meeting the accounting for taxation provisions and contingencies. - reviewing at each meeting the schedule of non-audit services provided by external audit and ensuring compliance with the company policy. - reviewing financial trading updates prior to release on the SENS.
+- discharging its functions in terms of its charter. - assessing the impact of changes to accounting standards and the JSE Listings Requirements. - reviewing implementation of King IVTM recommendations. - approving external audit fees. - focusing regularly on the company's working capital requirements and ensuring that the company continues to operate as a going concern. - review of the company's treasury risks including illiquid cash, foreign exchange and counterparty risk management. - oversight and conclusion of the company's audit firm rotation selection process. - reviewing at each meeting the accounting for taxation provisions and contingencies. - oversight of the adoption of and transition to the 2024 International Institute of Internal Auditors (IIA) standards which came into effect on 9 January 2025. - reviewing at each meeting the schedule of non-audit services provided by external audit and ensuring compliance with the company policy. - reviewing financial trading updates prior to release on the SENS.